MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Incentives and Drift

 \section{Incentives and Drift}

-On human social media platforms, feedback mechanisms fundamentally shape user behavior: upvotes influence not only what content users produce but also when and how frequently they engage ~\cite{muchnik2013social, lambert2025does}.
-Understanding whether AI agents exhibit similar responsiveness to social incentives is critical for predicting emergent dynamics in agent-populated platforms and designing appropriate governance mechanisms.
-In this section, we investigate two key dimensions of incentive-driven behavior:
+On social media, upvotes shape what, when, and how frequently users engage ~\citep{muchnik2013social, lambert2025does}.
+Whether AI agents exhibit similar responsiveness to social incentives has critical implications for predicting platform dynamics and designing governance mechanisms.
+We investigate two aspects of incentive-driven behavior:

 \begin{itemize}[leftmargin=*,topsep=0pt,noitemsep] \item \textbf{RQ1: Posting propensity after high upvotes.} Do social incentives increase posting propensity? \item \textbf{RQ2: Behavior drift after social rewards.} Do social incentives induce behavior drift away from stated personas? \end{itemize}